-18. Brake Warning Light
+12. Brake Warning Light

-This light monitors various brake functions, including brake fluid level and parking brake application.
-If the brake light turns on it may indicate that the parking brake is applied, that fluid level is low or that there is a problem with the brake fluid level is low, or that there is a problem with the anti-lock brake system reservoir.
+This light monitors various brake functions, BRAKE including brake fluid level and parking brake application.
+If the brake light turns on it may indicate that the parking brake is applied, that the brake fluid level is low, or that there is a problem with the anti-lock brake system reservoir.

 If the light remains on when the parking brake has been disengaged, and the fluid level is at the full mark on the master cylinder reservoir, it indicates a possible brake hydraulic system malfunction or that a problem with the Brake Booster has been detected by the Anti-Lock Brake System (ABS) / Electronic Stability Control (ESC) system.
 In this case, the light will remain on until the condition has been corrected.
-If the problem is related to the brake booster, the ABS pump will run when applying the brake and a brake pedal pulsation may be felt during each stop.
+If the problem is related to the brake 4 booster, the ABS pump will run when applying the brake and a brake pedal pulsation may be felt during each stop.